jiuang/gi-jdbc/README.md

 # Purpose
-* To hope that can give help to some developers who want to do something around JDBC operations.
+* To hope that can give help to some developers who want to do something around JDBC operations, like monitoring, log and the like.

 # Instruction